AI Agent Observability: Securing and Optimizing Your Autonomous Workforce

 - Software development: AI agents break coding tasks into smaller sub-tasks and recombine them to create complete solutions.

-AI agents are becoming crucial for enterprise AI solutions and AI business automation.
+AI agents are becoming crucial for enterprise ai solutions and ai business automation.
+(AI Agents in Enterprise: How Will They Change the Way We Work?)
 As Zenity notes, they are already embedded in tools like Microsoft 365 Copilot and Salesforce Einstein.

 AI agents often operate as "black boxes," making their decision-making processes difficult to understand and control.
 Observability provides insights into agent behavior, performance, and security.
 This includes real-time monitoring of multiple LLM calls, control flows, and decision-making processes, according to Langfuse.